pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 # Docker

-**cmd , entry point** in docker file

-	In a Dockerfile, the CMD instruction is used to specify the command that should be executed when the Docker container starts.
-It defines the default command for the container, which can be overridden by providing a command at the end of the docker run command.
+In a Dockerfile, the **CMD** instruction is used to specify the command that should be executed when the Docker container starts.
+It defines the default command for the container, which can be overridden by providing a command at the end of the `docker run` command.

-	The ENTRYPOINT instruction, on the other hand, is used to set the main command that is always executed when the container starts.
-Unlike CMD, the parameters are not ignored when providing a command to the docker run command.
+The **ENTRYPOINT** instruction, on the other hand, is used to set the main command that is always executed when the container starts.
+Unlike `CMD`, the parameters are not ignored when providing a command to the `docker run` command.

-Other commands
+Other important commands in a Dockerfile include:

-**FROM** : Specifies the base image for subsequent instructions.
+- **FROM**: Specifies the base image for subsequent instructions.
 It is usually the first instruction in a Dockerfile.
-**RUN**: Executes commands in a new layer and creates a new image.
+- **RUN**: Executes commands in a new layer and creates a new image.
 This is used to install packages, run scripts, or perform any other actions during the build process.
-**COPY**: Copies files or directories from the build context into the container's own filesystem at a specified location.
+- **COPY**: Copies files or directories from the build context into the container's own filesystem at a specified location.
-**ADD**: Similar to COPY, but it also supports URLs and automatically unpacks local tar files.
+- **ADD**: Similar to COPY, but it also supports URLs and automatically unpacks local tar files.
-**WORKDIR**: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.
+- **WORKDIR**: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.
-**EXPOSE**: Informs Docker that the container listens on the specified network ports at runtime.
+- **EXPOSE**: Informs Docker that the container listens on the specified network ports at runtime.
-**ENV**: Sets the environment variable to a specific value inside the container.
+- **ENV**: Sets the environment variable to a specific value inside the container.
-**ARG**: Defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg flag.
+- **ARG**: Defines a variable that users can pass at build-time to the builder with the `docker build` command using the `--build-arg` flag.
-**VOLUME**: Creates a mount point with the specified name and marks it as holding externally mounted volumes from the native host or other containers.
+- **VOLUME**: Creates a mount point with the specified name and marks it as holding externally mounted volumes from the native host or other containers.
-**USER**: Sets the user name or UID to use when running the image.
+- **USER**: Sets the user name or UID to use when running the image.
-**HEALTHCHECK**: Tells Docker how to test a container to check that it is still working.
+- **HEALTHCHECK**: Tells Docker how to test a container to check that it is still working.

 Difference between **container and image**
 **Image**: